penelopehnr/2425_Projet2A_Ingenuity/README.md

 The **Datasheets** folder contains documentation for all the components we used throughout the project.

 The **Hardware** folder includes all the KiCad files needed to reproduce our custom PCB, along with the Bill of Materials (BOM) listing all components, their references, and specifications.
+You will also find files for 3D printing and laser cutting the various structural parts of the drone.

 The **Software** folder contains:
 - The **Python code** used to build the graphical user interface (GUI) on the PC to communicate with the Raspberry Pi (`Client_GUI.py`).